OpsWrangler/OW-HelloWorld/README.md

 ### 🤔Why?

-- By segregating the Actions and Modules into their own repos, we can ensure Actions' and Modules':
+- By segregating the Actions and Modules into their own centralized repos, we can ensure Actions' and Modules':
   - Reusability
   - Security
   - Standards
+- Yes the DevOps team has involvement with these repos but are not meant to be blockers.
+These repos signify a segregation of duties, and PR's should be designed for multiple teams to have input: product team, security, architecture, network, spend...

 ### 🗒️How?